CBhDS-DBEngine/CBhDS-Site/content/community/tools/sp_blitz.index.md

 ---
-title: "First Responder Kit in Practice"
+title: "First Responder Kit & sp_WhoIsActive in Practice"
-summary: "Troubleshooting and resolving issues in real-time with sp_blitz."
+summary: "Troubleshooting and resolving issues in real-time with sp_blitz & sp_WhoIsActive"
 ---
 Keep in mind that sp_BlitzFirst runs for 5 seconds by default.
 You can increase this duration using the @Seconds parameter."